Rank 2 vector bundles and degrees of points of del Pezzo surfaces: Introduction

-(iii) $d_S=1$, then any $0$-cycle of degree $d\geq 21$ on $S$ is effective. \end{theo} \begin{rema}{\rm In \cite{colliot}, the bounds given are different but these are actually the bounds that can be deduced from the results of {\it loc. cit} modulo a small extra argument (see the proof of Corollary \ref{coroeffdp2} below, and also the addendum on Colliot-Thélène's website). } \end{rema} We will generalize these statements, mainly removing the assumption that $S$ has a $K$-point, and also by improving the numerical bounds given above, for example in (iii) where the assumption of having a $K$-point is automatic.
+(c) If $d_S=1$, then any $0$-cycle of degree $d\geq 21$ on $S$ is effective. \end{theo} \begin{rema}{\rm In \cite{colliot}, the bounds given are different but these are actually the bounds that can be deduced from the results of {\it loc$.\,$cit.} modulo a small extra argument (see the proof of Corollary \ref{coroeffdp2} below, and also the addendum on Colliot-Th\'{e}l\`{e}ne's website). } \end{rema} We will generalize these statements, mainly removing the assumption that $S$ has a $K$-point, and also by improving the numerical bounds given above, for example in (iii) where the assumption of having a $K$-point is automatic.
+Note that any del Pezzo surface $S$ of degree $d_S$ has a canonical effective $0$-cycle which generalizes the $0$-cycle $h_3$ of (\ref{eqhtrois}).
 We will first prove the following two results for smooth cubic surfaces defined over a field of characteristic $0$. \begin{theo} (a) (Cf. Theorem \ref{theo2surfcubcasgen}) Let $S$ be a smooth cubic surface over a field $K$ of characteristic $0$.
 Then any effective $0$-cycle $z$ of $S$ can be written as